-The Faculty of the Harvard School of Public Health voted on January 24, 2002, not to accept any grant or anything else of value from any tobacco manufacturer, distributor, or other tobacco-related company.
+The Faculty of the Harvard T.H.
+Chan School of Public Health voted on January 24, 2002, not to accept any grant or anything else of value from any tobacco manufacturer, distributor, or other tobacco-related company.

 The list of such companies has been provided by the American Legacy Foundation.

 University policy requires that use of School resources (including staff effort), as well as all expenditures from Harvard funds, must be for an appropriate University business purpose.
-Therefore, HSPH funds – including departmental and School funds, as well as any other funds available to a faculty member – must not be used to purchase personal items (e.g., computers or supplies), even if the department is reimbursed.
-In the event that an HSPH fund is mistakenly used for a personal purpose, the department must be reimbursed with a notation of the error included with the reimbursement documentation.
+Therefore, Harvard Chan School funds – including departmental and School funds, as well as any other funds available to a faculty member – must not be used to purchase personal items (e.g., computers or supplies), even if the department is reimbursed.
+In the event that a Harvard Chan School fund is mistakenly used for a personal purpose, the department must be reimbursed with a notation of the error included with the reimbursement documentation.

 Amorous relationships that might be appropriate in other circumstances have inherent dangers when they occur between any Harvard T.H.
 Chan School of Public Health faculty member or non-faculty academic appointee and any person over whom he/she has a professional responsibility, e.g. as a teacher, advisor, or supervisor.
 Such relationships are fundamentally asymmetric, and are considered to be unprofessional under this policy because, among other things, they may create an impression within the Harvard community of inappropriate or inequitable academic or professional advantage or favoritism that can be destructive of the learning or working environment.
 Depending on the circumstances, such relationships also may be considered an abuse of authority.